missionpinball/mpf-docs/docs/game_logic/shots/index.md

 made while the multiball mode is running and *not* score the 1,000 points for that shot from the base mode even though the base mode is still running under the multiball mode.

+It's important to understand, however, that in order to achieve these different results using the same shot, that you will need to define your shots on a "per mode" basis.
+Meaning, in the example above, you would define the ramp shot once in your base mode, and then you would define the same shot again (with a name distinct from the shot name used in the base mode) in your multiball mode.
+This is also important when you begin to apply shot profiles to your shots, as you'll likely want distinct profile behavior per mode you design as well.

 ## Example